eldstal/MacDongler/README.md

 #### Resuming
 By providing `--resume`, you can pick up where the last execution left off.
 This will start from the next un-tested USB device.
 This allows you to reboot your dongle machine, if needed.

-#### Rebooting
-TODO: Add a `--reboot` flag to auto-reboot the dongle machine after each test.
-With `--resume`, this lets you work with a clean setup.
-It's slow, but may help with unstable UDC drivers, etc.

 #### Single-step
 Run with the `--single-step` (`-1`) to terminate after testing a single device.
 On particularly troublesome hardware, this allows you to easily script a rebooting loop by putting something like this in your autostart: